endeavouros-arm/test-images/README.md

 # Installation Instructions

+There are two methods to install the test-image

+# Method 1

 On an operational Arch Linux (or derivative) computer: <br />
 Connect a micro SD card or USB SSD enclosure to the computer's USB port or SD slot. <br />
 Launch your favorite Terminal and maximize the window or make it at least 120 x 30